How to Paint Bathroom Floor Tiles

 This budget bathroom floor makeover completely changed the personality of our basement bath.
 The stenciled pattern looks like hand-laid artisan tile, but it cost a fraction of a full replacement and didn’t require a single piece of demo.

-If you’re craving a new look but full retiling isn’t in the budget, painting bathroom floor tiles and stenciling a tile floor is a practical, creative way to get there.
+If you’re craving a new look but full retiling isn’t in the budget, learning how to paint bathroom floor tiles and stencil a pattern is a practical, creative way to get there.
 Clean carefully, choose the right primer and paint, take your time with the stencil, and you’ll end up with a floor you’re excited to show off every time you walk into the room.

-If you’ve been following along, this painted floor was just one part of our full basement bathroom makeover.
+If you’ve been following along, this painted floor was just one piece of the full basement bathroom makeover.
 Here’s everything that went into transforming the space:

-Pin now and come back anytime you’re ready to try painting bathroom floor tiles in your own home!
+Pin now and come back anytime you’re ready to try how to paint bathroom floor tiles in your own home.

 How long does paint last on bathroom floor tiles?